 Theories about dark matter

 There is now a broad consensus in the scientific community that dark matter exists.
 The first evidence was found in 1933 in studies of galactic rotation speeds by Swiss astronomer Fritz Zwicky (1898-1974).

-Today, based on galactic rotation speeds and other evidence such as gravitational lensing, first proposed by Einstein, and the background microwave radiation, the accepted proportions for the composition of the universe are approximately 4 percent normal matter, 27 percent dark matter and 69 percent dark energy.
+Today, based on galactic rotation speeds and other evidence, such as gravitational lensing proposed by Einstein and the background microwave radiation, the accepted proportions for the composition of the universe are approximately 4% normal matter, 27% dark matter, and 69% dark energy.

-If the existence of dark matter is widely accepted; the point now is to determine what it is made of.
+If the existence of dark matter has become practically unquestionable, the point now is to find out what it is made of.
 The WIMP-based model is still the most widely accepted model.
-Such particles are believed to interact with normal matter only through gravity and the weak nuclear force.
+These particles are believed to interact with normal matter only through gravity and the weak nuclear force.
 This is presumably why they have not been consistently detected.
-The failure to detect WIMPs has led scientists to propose alternatives such as axions and dark photons.
+The failure to detect WIMPs has led scientists to propose alternatives, such as axions and dark photons.